Karl-Wilson/Optimizing-Marketing-Strategies-Through-Data-Driven-Analysis-1/readme.md

 ## Tools Used
 1. Python (Jupyter Notebook) – for data analysis and visualization
 2. Pandas, NumPy, Matplotlib, Scipy – Python libraries for data manipulation and plotting
-4. Pulp - Python library for linear programming
+3. Pulp - Python library for linear programming
+4. Scikit-Learn - For Machine Learning
-3. Power BI – for interactive dashboard creation
+5. Power BI – for interactive dashboard creation
-4. Microsoft Word – for business report documentation
+6. Microsoft Word – for business report documentation

 ## About the Dashboard
 The dashboard provides a visual summary of campaign performance across different marketing channels (category).